pavan-reddy7/SCT_WD_4/README.md

-# 🚀 TaskFlow
+# TaskFlow

-A modern and responsive To-Do Web Application built with HTML, CSS, and JavaScript to help users stay organized, manage tasks efficiently, and improve productivity.
+TaskFlow is a modern, responsive, and feature-rich To-Do Web Application designed to help users organize daily activities, manage priorities, track progress, and improve productivity.
+Built using HTML, CSS, and JavaScript, TaskFlow provides a clean user experience with powerful task management features while keeping the application lightweight and easy to use.

 ## ✨ Features